sobcza11/The-US-Inflation-Phenomenon/README.md

      * This is where the source code is stored
    * **Presentations**
      * The Presentation & Report summarizes the findings
-       * <i>As the name suggests, the Presentation was prepared as a presentation; thus, I suggest that it is downloaded & viewed as a PDF, not viewed on GitHub</i>
+       * <i>As the name suggests, the Presentation was prepared as a presentation; thus, I suggest that it is downloaded & viewed as a PDF, not on GitHub</i>